machingclee/machingclee.github.io/static/media/016-shell-script-manager.6451bcf6.md

-- It is ***immediate mode*** GUI application.
-Meaning that it draws the GUI on every rerender and any change of the variable would be reflected in the UI immediately.
-It is very convenient for simple change in the UI-state.

-  [***Here***](https://caseymuratori.com/blog_0001?fbclid=IwY2xjawNqnRRleHRuA2FlbQIxMABicmlkETFkMDNjM1FtVWlTSHhYSDk0AR6r52idJjc_z-1l57wyKPeh6X5eE8asIrYjF4IMaz93qC-wjil5Y6uqWdGJlQ_aem_Uz_6PQRZJBrIOuuVqd5W3g) is an article  which explains what is ***immediate*** and ***retained*** GUI code design.

-- Easy to learn, we copy the code from [official website](https://www.egui.rs/) and starts implementing our own logic.
+- Easy to learn, we copy the code from [official website](https://www.egui.rs/) ***for whatever component*** we want and start implementing our own logic.

 - ***Same language*** in frontend and backend, enjoyable experience for the communication between frontend and backend.

-Plus rust has built-in channel-and-message mechanism, making the ***domain driven design***  easy to implement.
+- Rust has built-in channel-and-message mechanism, making the ***Domain Driven Design***  easy to implement.
+Therefore we have clear separation of concerns by defining:

+  - **Commands.** Only command can trigger backend/system state change.
+  - **Event.** Only event can trigger UI state change
+  - And each completion of a command will dispatch one or more events.

 #### References